Humbugs/Humbugs.github.io/_products/frostie-kola-chews.md

 height: 20
 depth: 20
 weight: 0
-meta_description: Frostie Kola Chews only 20p.
+meta_description: 'Frostie Kola Chews only 20p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Fizzy, Wrapped]
 flavour: [Cola]